ImperialCollegeLondon/pyrealm/docs/source/tmodel/tmodel.md

 ### Calculating growth

-In exactly the same way, the {meth}`~pyrealm.tmodel.TTree.calculate_growth` method can now be used to provide a scalar or array estimate of GPP to a {class}`~pyrealm.tmodel.TTree` instance.
-This calculate estimates of tree growth
+The {meth}`~pyrealm.tmodel.TTree.calculate_growth` method is used to provide estimates of gross primary productivity (GPP) to a {class}`~pyrealm.tmodel.TTree` instance in order to apply the T Model predictions of GPP allocation to plant respiration and growth.

-parameters:
+Running the method populates properties of the {class}`~pyrealm.tmodel.TTree` that provide estimates of the following growth parameters:

 * Gross primary productivity (`gpp_actual`)
 * Net primary productivity (`npp`)